THE LETTERED STREETS NEIGHBORHOOD ASSOCIATION

 - Enhance the livability of the neighborhood,

-- Protect neighborhood character and quality of life for the residents and landowners,
+- Protect and include quality of life,

 - Encourage full participation in the civic life of Bellingham,